Related

 The number is $1 trillion.

-Behind the trillion-dollar figure: 59 million Americans provided unpaid care to an adult family member or friend in the past year.
-Together, they logged 49.5 billion hours.
-The average hour of that care is now valued at $20.41.
+• 59 million caregivers.
+Americans who provided unpaid care to an adult family member or friend in the past year.

 Those numbers are useful for policy debates.
-But the question that matters in your household is simpler: what does this actually cost your family?
+But the question that matters in a single household is simpler: what does this actually cost one family?

 The Math for One Person